FransJoseph/Fleet-Analyser/README.md

 ## Spreadsheet

 Before going to program itself, there is a spreadsheet made with some gfx that show simplified calculations made by program.
-You can plug in your numbers show in game in the panel and see the simplified resoults.
+You can plug in your numbers shown in game in the panel and see the simplified resoults.

 ## Program